philfrei/SiVi/README.md

 ## Introduction

 **SIVI** is a Java-based GUI built to assist in the creation of textures that rely on the mixing of 2D [gradient noise]([https://en.wikipedia.org/wiki/Gradient_noise).
-With SIVI, one can directly view the results of mixing variously scaled and manipulated *channels* of gradient noise data.
+With SIVI, one can view the results of mixing variously scaled and manipulated *channels* of gradient noise data.
 Additional capabilities include the exporting of graphics and animated gifs.
-The values exposed by the GUI can be used when writing procedural code.
-A code template, with notes for use, is included below.
+Values are exposed by the GUI that can be referred to when writing procedural code to create textures on the fly.
+A [template](https://github.com/philfrei/SiVi#code-template) for writing procedural code is included below.

 The inspiration for making SIVI came from reading Stefan Gustafsen's 2005 article [Simplex noise demystified](http://staffwww.itn.liu.se/~stegu/simplexnoise/simplexnoise.pdf).
 I strongly recommend Gustafsen's article to anyone wanting a clear explanation of the theory and for his implementation of Ken Perlin's *Simplex Noise*.
-However, the article said little about how to *use* this technique.
-SIVI was written to both help learn how to code gradient-noise based textures, and to facilitate experimenting with texture design.
+However, the article said little about how to *use* this technique artistically.
+SIVI was written to help with learning both how to design and how to code gradient-noise-based textures, and to make experimenting with designs easier.

 SIVI uses [OpenSimplexNoise](https://gist.github.com/KdotJPG/b1270127455a94ac5d19) as its default.
 SIVI has been set up to easily incorporate additional noise generating libraries, making it possible to compare different types of gradient noise.
 Gustafsen's implementation of *SimplexNoise* is included and can be selected for comparison purposes.